microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 <br />

-# RNBD451 Set Up and Running Example Application<a name="rnbd451-set-up-and-running-example-application"></a>
+# RNBD451 Setup and Running Example Application<a name="rnbd451-setup-and-running-example-application"></a>

-This section explains the RNBD451 MPLAB X IDE project setup, code generation, and shows how to run the the Basic Data Exchange and Transparent UART applications with the AVR128DA48 microcontroller.
+This section explains the RNBD451 MPLAB X IDE project setup, code generation, and shows how to run the Basic Data Exchange and Transparent UART applications with the AVR128DA48 microcontroller.

 ## RNBD Basic Data Exchange Pin Settings<a name="rnbd-basic-data-exchange-pin-settings"></a>